amirelkased/Product-Service/README.md

 **Usage**
   - Access the CRUD endpoints for managing products, categories, and brands through standard RESTful API calls.
-  - The frontend provides a UI for interacting with the Product API.
+  - The front end provides a UI for interacting with the Product API.

 **Future Enhancements**
   - Improved UI/UX in Product UI